 The clock keeps moving but the alarm never goes off

 Common among religions is the prediction of the Apocalypse.
-It’s the day or time the world will end (life); a saviour will come to those who believe, and the Superior will judge everyone.
+It’s the day or time the world will end (life); a saviour will come to those who believe and the Superior will judge everyone.
 Among Atheists the Apocalypse is seen as a time period when humans will go extinct.
-They use different words but there’s no science-religion conflict in terms of The End.
+They use different words images but there’s no science-religion conflict of the coming of The End.

 There is no prediction of exactly (date and time) when The End will occur.
 There are continuous suggestions.